-The IPR assistance Program provides assistance in securing intellectual property (IP) protection by TAPI pursuant to E.O.
+The IPR Assistance Program provides assistance in securing intellectual property (IP) protection by TAPI pursuant to E.O.
 No. 128.
-Also, funding support for payment of filing fees for applications for utility model registration of patent may be availed of by Filipino inventors, researchers or individuals.
-It also encourages creative research and inventive activities and investments in research and development by securing, for the inventors, the protection of appropriate IP rights and interests related to their inventions; and facilitates technology transfer.
+The Program offers a holistic package of assistance for patent, utility model, industrial design, copyright and trademark applications for private individual inventors, various institutions, and researcher with privately funded R&D. It also encourages creative research and inventive activities and investments in research and development by securing, for the inventors, the protection of appropriate IP rights and interests related to their inventions; and facilitates technology transfer.

 Frequently Asked Questions (FAQ):

 IPRAP is one of the programs of assistance of TAPI which provides technical and funding assistance in securing appropriate intellectual property (IP) protection of completed R&D projects generated/funded by Filipino public and private researchers, innovators, and technologists.
 It offers a holistic package of assistance for patent, utility model, industrial design, copyright and trademark applications for private individual inventors, various institutions and researcher with privately funded R&D.

 2. Who can avail the assistance from IPRAP?

 2.1 A male or female Filipino citizen.
 Preference is given to members of TAPI-accredited inventors’ organizations and female applicants pursuant to Republic Act 7192 on Women in Development and Nation Building Act; or

 2.2 A duly recognized academic, research institution or legitimate juridical entities owned by Filipino citizens.

 3. Who are eligible to apply for IPRAP?

 3.1 For individuals, applicant must: